adrsch/matrix-synapse-altregister/readme.txt

 generate_invites.py will make a new invite that expires as specified. seconds has been tested but days has not because thats a pretty long time.

+i also added the unused change password script which basically just calls the sh script. this simulates how it is called during hte actual registration process